Oyeniran2308/INHIT-NIG.-LTD/README.md

 - **January has the lowest units sold:** January may suffer from post-holiday consumer spending fatigue, or it could coincide with economic slowdowns after the festive season.
 Encourage purchasing through special New Year sales, discounts, or bundles, especially for leftover inventory from the holiday season.

 ## Conclusion
 Inhit Nig.
-Ltd will be strong on it four line of business when they pay attention to somethings understanding their market, understanding the client and the peculiarity of each state and region; the line business should be introduce to the peculiarity of the customers environment.
+Ltd will be strong in its four lines of business when they pay attention to understanding their market, their clients, and the unique characteristics of each state and region.
+The business lines should be introduced with consideration to the unique characteristics of the customer's environment.